 Mummy Incense in Medicine

 No one knows how many mummies were destroyed for medicine, but the loss must have been immense.
-Most mummy powders were eaten, swallowed in pills, mixed into tonics, or snorted up the nose, but some were mixed with incense to burn.
+Most mummy powders were eaten, swallowed in pill-form, mixed into tonics, or snorted up the nose, but some were burned as incense.
 The incense treatment seems to be the reserve of Mumiæ as there is no other evidence in the European context of corpses being used as part of an aromatic compound.
 The reason mummy powder was used may have to do with Kyphi.

 Kyphi was a ritualistic incense burned every evening in ancient Egypt.
 Kyphi was written about at length in the ancient world for its supposed medical powers and ability to restore mood.
-Both Plutarch and Galen gave recipes for its creation.
-Plutarch’s recipe listed the ingredients as:
+Both Plutarch and Galen gave recipes for their creation.
+Plutarch’s recipe listed the ingredients as follows:

 - Juniper Berries

-Now this is a time when translation matters.
-If our Renaissance doctor wants to make a restorative fume treatment based on ancient wisdom for a wealthy and discerning patient; he would most likely be reading a Kyphi recipe by Plutarch or Galen.
-If that recipe has been interpreted from the Greek, bitumen is translated as asphaltum.
-If he is reading a Persian or Arabic (and possible Latin) translation, it would be Mumyia.
+Now, this is a time when translation matters.
+If our Renaissance doctor wants to make a restorative fume treatment based on ancient wisdom for a wealthy and discerning patient, he would most likely be reading a Kyphi recipe by Plutarch or Galen.
+If that recipe had been interpreted from Greek, bitumen would be translated as asphaltum.
+If he is reading a Persian or Arabic (and possibly Latin) translation, it would be Mumyia.
 That may mean asphalt, mummy powder, or just beeswax.
 Mumyia or Mumiæ, you can see how the mistake happened.
 Given the panacea nature ascribed to Mumiæ already and the myth of Kyphi as an ancient magical substance, it makes sense that they reached for the apothecary jar.

 Even in the 18th Century, when it was clear that Kyphi was made with bitumen, there were those that swore Bitumen of Judea, the bitumen from the Dead Sea (that the Egyptians favoured in Kyphi production) was superior to those found in Europe.
 Moreover, the ancient bitumen preparation, which naturally could only be sourced from mummies, was superior to modern sources.
-So ancient human remains were inhaled in scent based treatments to invigorate the physique till the 19th Century.
-Too bad no one told them that only mummies from the later Greek period appear to be embalmed with bitumen, the Mumyia in question in the older bodies is probably referring to a type of wax.
+So ancient human remains were inhaled in scent-based treatments to invigorate the physique until the 19th Century.
+Too bad no one told them that only mummies from the later Greek period appear to be embalmed with bitumen.
+The Mumyia in question in the older bodies is probably referring to a type of wax.

 Mummy Incense in Magic

 The allure of mummy powder had been part of alchemy for ages.
-Cleopatra the Alchemist, a 3rd Century Egyptian female alchemist (inventor of the alembic still and total badass) is credited with describing the salts of ancient sarcophagi as “the arcanum and the secrets of the microcosm”.
+Cleopatra the Alchemist, a 3rd Century Egyptian female alchemist, is credited with describing the salts of ancient sarcophagi as “the arcanum and the secrets of the microcosm”.
 We know that Arabic (especially Sufi) and Jewish alchemists experimented with mummy powder in the hopes of making the Philosopher’s Stone.

-As medicine moved away from Vitalism and superstition, mummy powder incense became part of folk and Reconstructionist occult and magical practices as a link to a romanticised past.
+As medicine moved away from Vitalism and superstition, mummy powder incense became part of folk, Reconstructionist occult and magical practices as a link to a romanticised past.

-After the 1930s, any claims of use of mummy infused incense seem spurious, yet even today one does not have to look too hard to find mummy dust incense at your local magick Botanica.
-It is most likely used as a way of presenting an authenticated past, by connecting modern beliefs with ancient cultures.
+After the 1930s, any claims of the use of mummy-infused incense seem spurious, yet even today, one does not have to look too hard to find mummy dust incense at your local magick Botanica.
+It is most likely used as a way of presenting an authenticated past by connecting modern beliefs with ancient cultures.
 It also adds a bit of macabre cache and curiosity to magical practices.
-Goofer Dust is an excellent example of macabre curiosity.
+Goofer Dust is an excellent example of morbid curiosity.
 It is a hex powder, often burned, and used in traditional hoodoo in the Southern US.
-While traditional recipes only call for bone dust or if none can be found grave dirt, modern Goofer Dust (available as a souvenir in New Orlean shops or online by less than scrupulous root-doctors) touts ancient mummy powder as an ingredient.
-In reality, it most likely contains agricultural powdered bone meal if any bone powder at all.
+While traditional recipes only call for bone dust or, if none can be found, grave dirt, modern Goofer Dust (available as a souvenir in New Orlean shops or online by less than scrupulous root-doctors) touts ancient mummy powder as an ingredient.
+In reality, it most likely contains agricultural powdered bone meal, if any bone powder at all.

 While the use of mummy powder in magic seems more of a thing of dreams than reality, that doesn’t mean the ancients get to rest in peace just yet.
-The use of ancient Egyptian remains in magic is still an issue in contemporary Egypt were folk magic uses fragments of old bones or pulverised mummy in love charms.
+The use of ancient Egyptian remains in magic is still an issue in contemporary Egypt, were folk magic uses fragments of old bones or pulverised mummies in love charms.